 One of the great success stories of the depression occurred in La Tourette Place, in the eastern part of the Garfield district.
 Platted in 1931, the subdivision was stymied by the poor economy and lay undeveloped for the next seven years.
 By the mid 1930’s, however, federally insured loans through the Federal Housing Administration (FHA) were made available to qualified home buyers, opening a new market for residential construction.

 These loans provided the necessary insurance to encourage builders to construct homes on a speculative basis in the latter years of the Great Depression.
-It was in this context that contractor Wright Davis and the A. B. Angle Lumber Company combined their efforts to build homes in the 1400-1500 blocks of Diamond Street in La Tourette Place.
+Therefore, it was in this context that contractor Wright Davis and the A. B. Angle Lumber Company combined their efforts to build homes in the 1400-1500 blocks of Diamond Street in La Tourette Place.

-FHA loans may have been responsible for much of the other construction that took place in the eastern half of the North Garfield district, as well.
+FHA loans may have been responsible for much of the other construction that took place in the eastern half of the North Garfield Historic District, as well.
 Between 1938 and 1942, at least 66 new single family homes were built in North Garfield, primarily in the easternmost blocks of Moreland Street, Portland Street, and Diamond Street.

 They included A. L. Nesbit, manager of Arizona Dental (1022 N. 10th Street), C. N. Burlingham, a clerk for a power company (1109 N. 13th Street), E. L. Springer, a furrier (1122 N. 13th Place), J. B. Everett of Home Service Laundry (1414 E. Diamond Street), and salesman G. H. Blackford (1425 E. Portland Street).

 Again, a variety of occupations were represented in the district.
 Many were in building trades or clerical positions.
 Plumber F. E. Castle (724 E. Portland Street) and cement plasterer David Hamilton (1429 E. Diamond Street) owned their own homes.
 Numerous bookkeepers (A. C. Long at 1018 N. 9th Street), accountants (J. H. Fraker at 1030 N. 9th Street), and clerks, including E. A. Hill (1118 N. 12th Street), who worked for the Works Progress Administration (WPA), lived in the district.